Assessment issues

 • Enable your lecturers and course managers to monitor your progress and the quality of the course in general.

-Types of Assessment
+Types of assessment

-Typically, assessments involve coursework of various kinds, tests and examinations.
-They may also involve practical assessments and, depending on your course, assessments in the workplace.
-Lecturers may, at their discretion, modify the method of assessment to allow achievement of the learning outcomes in cases where a student has an identified learning need.
 All units contain assessment in a form which is designed to guarantee that the work you produce is your own, unless it involves a team activity, in which case the extent you are allowed to collaborate and collude will be directed by your lecturer.
-The assessment should enable you to develop your knowledge base of a particular industry or vocational context and a range of subject specific skills.
+The assessment should enable you to develop your knowledge base of a particular industry or vocational context and a range of subject-specific skills.

-Handing in Assignments
+Handing in assignments

 Once you submit your assignment, you should receive a receipt on which the exact time of your submission is logged.
 This provides you with proof that you handed in your work and may prove valuable in the rare cases when assignments are misplaced.
 The burden of proof of submission of a particular assignment will lie with you.
 There are some courses where you will be permitted to send your assignment by post or email.
 You must follow carefully the instructions provided by the Tutor approving this, and must keep a copy of the assignment.

-Querying a Coursework Grade
+Querying a coursework grade

 If you have a query on the grade awarded to a piece of coursework or the feedback provided on it, please make an appointment to meet with your unit tutor.
-During this time, the lecturer can go through the assignment with you and address any concerns that you have.
+During this time, the tutor can go through the assignment with you and address any concerns that you have.
 Most issues can be sorted out at this stage.

-Attendance at Examinations
+Attendance at examinations

 Students should not make any holiday arrangements or, for overseas students, book tickets to leave the UK before any published examination period.
 It may not be possible to reschedule any examination a student may miss under these circumstances, which may result in failure of the examination.
 If this situation is unavoidable then please contact your lecturer as soon as possible.